Is Now a Good Time to Sell Gold Jewelry?

 How Much Should I Expect to Get When Selling Jewelry?

-You can expect gold buyers to offer 60% to 90% of the melt value for jewelry.
+You can expect trustworthy gold buyers to offer 60% to 90% of the melt value for jewelry.
 However, designer pieces or those with rare gemstones may fetch higher prices.
-The exact amount varies based on where you sell, too — reputable online buyers often pay more than pawn shops.
+The exact amount varies based on where you sell, too — reputable online buyers like The Alloy Market often pay more than pawn shops.

 Learning the difference between melt value and resale value helps set realistic expectations.
 Melt value shows your jewelry’s worth based on weight and purity (essentially its value as raw metal).
 Buyers pay a percentage of the melt value to cover refining costs, overhead, and profit.

 Some pieces command premiums beyond their gold content.
-Jewelry from luxury brands, such as Cartier, can sell for more than 100% of the purchase price.
+Jewelry from luxury brands, such as Cartier, can sell for more than 100% of the purchase price on retail platforms like eBay.
 The same applies to pieces featuring high-quality diamonds or vintage items in pristine condition.

 On the flip side, broken items, worn pieces, or outdated styles may sell for scrap value only.